 A lot of books about writing describe the importance of a "Love Interest."
 Other books see a Love Interest as unnecessary and cliché.
-What does Dramatica Say?
+What does our Dramatica Theory of Narrative say?
 As with most dramatic concepts, Dramatica pulls away the storytelling to take a clear look at the underlying structure.

 A Love Interest has both storytelling and structural components.
 The storytelling side is what most people think of -

 For example, the Love Interest might be the leader of the enemy camp, in which case he or she is the Antagonist!
 Or, the Love Interest might be the supportive, stay-

 As we can see, the structural and storytelling elements have little to do with one another, other than the fact that there will be some of each.
 So, what can Dramatica do to help provide some guidelines for developing a Love Interest that works?

 Lets start with some basics.
 Dramatica sees there being two types of characters in every story (and a prize in every box!).
 The first type contains the Objective Characters such as the Protagonist, Antagonist, Sidekick, or Guardian, who are defined by their dramatic functions.

 The Protagonist strives to achieve the goal; the Antagonist tries to prevent that, for example.
 In and of itself, this aspect of character outlines how the participants line up in regard to the logistic issues of the story.
 But there is a second side of the dynamics of every story that center on the second type of characters -